guilatrova/latrovacommits-articles/posts/2021/2021-05-03-consistent-integrations/post.en-us.md

 And it can be processed independently of which aggregator it is.
 Mimic microservice doesn't care about details, it only cares about correctly responding to events and producing another set of events.

 It allows us to scale and iterate very fast.
 What if we need to integrate new third parties?
 Easy!
-Integrate it, adapt it and DONE!
+Integrate it, adapt it, and DONE!

 ## Getting micro

-Having many small micro services allow us to work better as a team.
+Having many small microservices allow us to work better as a team.
 We can work on several integrations in parallel without interrupting each other.

-Also, if one integration breaks, it doesn't affects others.
+Also, if one integration breaks, it doesn't affect others.

 Each integration only needs to understand two thing: